nkliuyifang/me-GCN/README.md

 Please cite this work if you find it useful:.

-      @inproceedings{chen2021channel,
-        title={Channel-wise Topology Refinement Graph Convolution for Skeleton-Based Action Recognition}, author={Chen, Yuxin and Zhang, Ziqi and Yuan, Chunfeng and Li, Bing and Deng, Ying and Hu, Weiming}, booktitle={Proceedings of the IEEE/CVF International Conference on Computer Vision}, pages={13359--13368},
-        year={2021}
+      @inproceedings{liu2024learning,
+        title={Learning Mutual Excitation for Hand-to-Hand and Human-to-Human Interaction Recognition}, author={Liu, Mengyuan and Chen, Chen and Wu, Songtao and Meng, Fanyang and Liu, Hong}, year={2024}
       }

 # Contact
-For any questions, feel free to contact: `chenyuxin2019@ia.ac.cn`
+For any questions, feel free to contact: `liumengyuan@pku.edu.cn`